 While the price of silver is determined by trading on the commodities market, investors who buy physical silver still need to be careful about their investments, says Terry Hanlon, president of Dillon Gage Metals in Addison, Texas.

 To start, Hanlon says that buyers interested in bullion coins can use a software tool on the U.S. Mint's website to find recommended dealers.
 To avoid scams, it's also a good idea to vet the dealer with some simple Internet research.

 But even if you work with a trustworthy dealer, Hanlon says many novice silver investors fail to do the homework necessary to understand the minutiae of silver trading.
 The result is that they often buy at too high of a price to make any real money or rely too much on the dealer and make investments that aren't right for them, he says.

 Investing in silver without physical ownership

-Bars and to a lesser extent bullion coins hold a "high glamour factor" for some investors, says David Christensen, CEO of ASA Gold and Precious Metals Ltd., based in San Mateo, Calif.
+Bars, and to a lesser extent, bullion coins hold a "high glamour factor" for some investors, says David Christensen, CEO of ASA Gold and Precious Metals Ltd., based in San Mateo, California.
 But putting the allure of owning physical silver aside, many investors choose either an exchange-traded fund, or ETF, or stock in a silver mining company for their investment, Christensen says.

 ETFs are widely used investment vehicles that track indexes or commodities.
 Investors interested in buying silver through an ETF typically look at iShares Silver Trust (trading symbol SLV), which tracks the price for silver.
 Most discount brokerage houses offer investors access to SLV or other similarly organized ETFs.

 Investors should remember that when they buy an ETF, they aren't buying real silver.
-Instead, they are making a bet that the price of silver will go up.
 It's just like buying stock, Christensen says, adding that many investors prefer ETFs because they offer a very high level of liquidity.